okfde/old.okfn.de/blog/_posts/2015/2015-08-13-Stellenausschreibung-DIGIWHIST.markdown

 * Part-Time (50%) limited term: 50% FTE, project ends February 2018
 * Salary: depending on experience, we use the Berlin public servant salary bands
-* Start: asap
+* Start: Ideally October 2015
-* Application deadline: 5 Septmber 2015
+* Application deadline: 5 September 2015

 The Open Knowledge Foundation Germany is one of the leading NGOs in the field of Open Knowledge, Open Data and Transparency in Germany.
 We support the Open Data community in Germany,  run innovative projects such as OffenerHaushalt, CodeforGermany and Jugend hackt, and provide expertise to users and providers of open data, in the government, civil society, and media.
 We are now hiring for one of the H2020 EU projects: DIGIWHIST.